LivClaraVictoria/vaa-question-similarity/README.md

 # VAA Question Similarity & Clone-Robust Weighting

 This repository contains the codebase for my Bachelor Thesis analyzing semantic similarity between political questions in the Swiss Voting Advice Application (VAA), SmartVote.

 **Core Research Question:** How do voter-candidate recommendations change when identical or near-identical questions are added to the VAA questionnaire, and can Clone-Robust Weighting (CRW) correct this distortion?

 ## Tech Stack
 * **Language:** Python 3.12
 * **Embeddings:** `sentence-transformers` (SBERT, E5 multilingual, Jina v3, etc.)
 * **Paraphrase Generation:** `openai` (GPT-4o for approximate clones)
 * **Data Processing:** `pandas`, `numpy`, `scipy`, `scikit-learn`
 * **Visualization:** `matplotlib`, `seaborn`, `plotly`
-* **External Dependency:** `dependencies/rsfp/` (git submodule for VAA recommender systems)
+* **External Dependency:** `dependencies/rsfp/` (see below)

+---

+## External Dependency

+`dependencies/rsfp/` is based on the code from Dustin Brunner's master thesis ["Toward Robust Voting Advice Applications: Lessons from Smartvote"](https://gitlab.ethz.ch/disco-students/fs24/recommender-systems-for-politics).
+The code was incorporated as a full subfolder rather than a git submodule.
+Minor compatibility changes were applied (no structural changes): imports were converted to relative imports.
+See `dependencies/README.md` for details.

 ---